bgregos/SimpleSection/README.md

 You can get the latest version of Java [here](https://java.com/en/download/).

 #Installing
-If you are interested in giving it a shot, go to the releases tab up top.
+If you are interested in giving it a shot, go to the releases tab up top to download.

 On Windows: extract the file and double-click the .jar file to launch.